sbslee/fuc/docs/cli.rst

 .. code-block:: text

    $ fuc bed_sum -h
-   usage: fuc bed_sum [-h] [--bases INT] [--decimals INT] bed_file
+   usage: fuc bed_sum [-h] [--bases INT] [--decimals INT] bed

-   This command will compute summary statstics of the BED file.
+   This command will compute various summary statstics for a BED file.
 This includes the total numbers of probes and covered base pairs for each chromosome.

    By default, covered base paris are displayed in bp, but if you prefer you can, for example, use '--bases 1000' to display base pairs in kb.

+   usage examples:
+     $ fuc bed_sum in.bed

    positional arguments:
-     bed_file        input BED file
+     bed             BED file

    optional arguments:
      -h, --help      show this help message and exit